 - Obtain approval from your Office/Agency’s program management and the appropriate communications office.

-- Contact firstname.lastname@example.org to have your Page added to the Directory of HHS social media accounts.
+- Contact firstname.lastname@example.org.
 The HHS Digital Communication Division team may be able to provide recommendations on your plan, assist with promoting your effort, and also provide suggestions on collaboration opportunities with other Offices/Agencies in the department.